Alif Laila

 Alif Laila is an Indian television series based on the One Thousand and One Nights, also known as the Arabian Nights.
-It was produced by Sagar Arts.
+It was produced by Sagar Pictures Entertainment.
 It was made in two seasons.
-The series from 1993 to 2002 for 303 episodes on DD National and later on SAB TV.
+The series was telecast from 1993 to 1997 on DD National and from 2001 to 2002 on SAB TV, totalling 303 episodes.

-The plotline of the series starts from the very beginning when Shahrzad starts telling stories to Shahryar and contains both the well-known and the lesser-known stories from the One Thousand and One Nights which are mentioned here.
-The name Alif Laila is a short form of the original Arabic title of the One Thousand and One Nights - Alif Layla wa-Layla (ألف ليلة وليلة).
+The plotline of the series starts from the very beginning when Shahrzad starts telling stories to Shahryar and includes both the well-known and the lesser-known stories from the One Thousand and One Nights.
+The title Alif Laila is a short form of the original Arabic title of the One Thousand and One Nights - Alif Layla wa-Layla (ألف ليلة وليلة).